limansky/limansky_me/drafts/2016-11-27-fixing-bugs.md

 before.
 In shapeless one of the type constructors is `::[H, T]` -- the constructor of HList.
 In our case we get more complex HList for Sale than for SaleRecord, so it cannot find implicit `SqlSaver[Sale]` and doesn't compile.
-Fortunately shapeless has special type `Lazy` to solve this problem (else it would be quite useless thing).
-Let's fix the second case:
+Fortunately shapeless has special type `Lazy` to solve this problem (else shapeless would be quite useless thing).
+Let's fix the last error case:

 ```Scala
 implicit def hlistSaver[H, T <: HList](implicit